 I think the latest Ask Amy video covers a some of my thoughts about how we view stuff online, and how to find better images to fill our minds and brains with.
 It’s hard not to seek out news stories when something happens, but it also felt wrong to me at the same time.
 I’m aware that a lot of the media coverage of the Boston bombing was probably very distorted – the facts on the ground weren’t known completely, and people tweeting and video posting events from their point of view can be a window into events or a fun-house mirror that tells us more about ourselves than it does about what’s actually happening.
+If people need information on how to grow their online media, they can visit here and get help.

 In contrast, though, I’ve started to see the “I don’t want to know who he is or why he did what he did” meme going around facebook already.
 I’m uncomfortable with that reaction.
 I agree that we don’t want to glorify people who do terrible things with a spot in history, but I also hate the idea that we just accept that things happen without assigning blame on the responsible parties.
 If we listen to the guy’s manifesto, we can counter it with messages about why he’s wrong, which I think is important.